Nyx0uf/qlImageSize/readme.md

 For the others, open **qlImageSize.xcodeproj**.
 If you hit the run button, it will build the plugin, place it in *~/Library/QuickLook* and restart the QuickLook server automatically.

 In the file **GenerateThumbnailForURL.m** you have the option to display the image type extension on the icons in the Finder.
-The extension is based on the Universal Type Identifier (UTI) of the file.
+The extension is based on the Uniform Type Identifier (UTI) of the file.

 Also, ***qlImageSize*** is **ARC** enabled.